bigskysoftware/htmx/www/content/essays/htmx-sucks.md

 his own site.

-The essays tab [has a section for memes](https://htmx.org/essays/#memes), most of which are cringe-worthy and all of which have no business being on a website of a front end library that expect to be taken seriously.
+The essays tab [has a section for memes](https://htmx.org/essays/#memes), most of which are cringe-worthy and all of which have no business being on a website of a front end library that expects to be taken seriously.

 Apparently he allows [anyone to be the CEO of htmx](https://htmx.ceo) and make one of those super-cringey job announcements on LinkedIn.